NibbleClassic/NibbleClassic-Nest-Wallet/README.md

 ### Linux

-1. Go [here](https://github.com/Seimax/nibbleclassic-wallet-go/releases) and download the latest release called **NibbleClassic-Nest-Linux-vx.xx.tar.gz**
+1. Go [here](https://github.com/NibbleClassic/NibbleClassic-Nest-Wallet/releases) and download the latest release called **NibbleClassic-Nest-Linux-vx.xx.tar.gz**
-2. Unzip(tar -xzf NibbleClassic-Nest-Linux-vx.xx.tar.gz) the folder and launch **./nibbleclassic-wallet-go**.
+2. Unzip(tar -xzf NibbleClassic-Nest-Linux-vx.xx.tar.gz) the folder and launch **./NibbleClassic-Nest-Wallet**.
 (Make sure you leave everything as is in the folder)

 ## Upgrade

 Just download the new release and follow the same steps as [Installation](#installation).
 If you are on Windows or Linux, move your wallets (.wallet) and settings.db files from the old Nest folder to the new.
-Then you can delete the old folder. (on Mac, you do not need to move the settings.db file as it stays in ~/Library/Application Support/NibbleClassic-Nest/).
+Then you can delete the old folder. (on Mac, you do not need to move the settings.db file as it stays in ~/Library/Application Support/NibbleClassic-Nest-Wallet/).

 ## Checkpoints

-NibbleClassic Nest Supports the loading of a Checkpoints file.
+NibbleClassic Nest Wallet Supports the loading of a Checkpoints file.
 This is recommended when using a local node to shorten the waiting time for loading the chain.
 You find the actual checkpoints.csv at https://github.com/NibbleClassic/Checkpoints

 ## Screenshots